-For 25+ years, Mark Neuenschwander has been promoting wise development and sound deployment of medication-safety technologies.
+For three decades, Mark Neuenschwander has been promoting wise development and sound deployment of medication-safety technologies.

 For his accomplishments, Mark was honored as the tenth recipient of the Institute for Safe Medication Practices’ Lifetime Achievement Award.

 Today, his thought leadership extends to advocating for compounding accuracy.
-He is the founding director of THRIV, a coalition of healthcare stakeholders promoting universal adoption and consistent utilization of workflow management systems to ensure that IV preparations are just what the doctor ordered.
+He is the founding director of the THRIV Coalition for IV Accuracy—a coalition of healthcare stakeholders promoting universal adoption and consistent utilization of workflow management systems to ensure that IV preparations are just what the doctor ordered.

 President of The Institute for Safe Medication Practices (ISMP), which he founded in 1994.
 Chairs the International Medication Safety Network and serves as a consultant to the FDA.
 Recipient of the John M. Eisenberg Patient Safety and Quality Award from National Quality Forum and the Joint Commission, Harvey A. K. Whitney Award from the American Society of Health-System Pharmacists, and is a 2006 MacArthur Fellow.